Half Sour Pickles

 Fermentation weight: While there are specific glass fermentation weights or pickle pebbles, you can use a few different things.
 A ziplock-style bag half filled with brine placed on top of the ingredients works great.
 A crumpled piece of parchment paper placed on top of the ingredients also works.

-I have AIRLOCK LIDS and PICKLE PIPES as well as GLASS FERMENTATION WEIGHTS here in the Crave kitchen, but I also don't have enough of them to keep me in the ferments, SO I often end up using other things from around the house and they work just fine!
+Lids: I have airlock lids and pickle pipes as well as well as regular mason jar lids here in the Crave kitchen, but I also don’t have enough of them to keep me in the ferments, SO I often end up using other things from around the house and they work just fine!

 📖 Printable Recipe